harrietrc/loadimpact-docs/jekyll/_v4/core-concepts/default-function.md

 ---
 layout: classic-docs
-title: Test main function
+title: Default Function
-description: Overview of the test main function, aka the VU code
+description: Overview of the default function, the code all Virtual Users will execute during a test
-categories: [test-scripting]
+categories: [core-concepts]
-order: 4
+order: 9
+redirect_from: /4.0/test-scripting/main-function/
 ---

 ***